iNoahCodeGuy/ai_assistant/docs/ROLE_FEATURES.md

 - "Just curious — what company are you with?"
 - Extracts: company name, position, timeline
 - Logs to analytics for Noah's follow-up
+- When Mode 2 triggered without explicit request, résumé offer unlocks only after depth level ≥3 or when hiring signals become strong.

 ---